iyzico/recruitment/open_positions/software_engineer.md

 * Good Git knowledge is important.
 Git is an ordinary tool.
 You have to be an expert of using it.
 * Continuous Delivery is the heart of application lifecycle.
 * Relational databases and SQL.
-* Java ecosystem (Spring, Spring Boot, Java 8 and Groovy) and related design patterns.
+* Java ecosystem (Spring, Spring Boot, Java 8/11/17, Kotlin and Groovy) and related design patterns.
 * Unit, Integration and Functional Testing.
 If tests are missing, development is not done.
 * ScalaTest, Groovy Spock and Selenium Test Suite.
 * Selenium (or equivalent) for frontend automation.